Vanishing lines in chromatic homotopy theory: Introduction

-At any prime $p$, Mathew and Meier have shown that the map $E_h^{hG} \to E_h$ is a faithful $G$-Galois extension whenever $G \subset \mathbb{G}_h$ is a finite subgroup \cite[Example~6.2]{MathewMeier}.
+Note that at any prime $p$, Mathew and Meier have shown that the map $E_h^{hG} \to E_h$ is a faithful $G$-Galois extension whenever $G \subset \mathbb{G}_h$ is a finite subgroup \cite[Example~6.2]{MathewMeier}.
 This implies that the Tate spectrum $E_h^{tG}$ is contractible \cite[Proposition~6.3.3]{RognesGalois}.
-As a consequence, all the classes in the Tate spectral sequence of $E_h$ must eventually vanish. \cref{theorem:TateVanishing} provides a concrete bound for the vanishing page number when $p = 2$.
+Consequently, all the classes in the Tate spectral sequence for $E_h$ must eventually vanish. \cref{thm:introThm4} provides a concrete bound for the page number at which this vanishing occurs when $p = 2$.